TimMikeladze/next-apollo-joy-starter/README.md

 - 🔒 [Next Auth](https://next-auth.js.org/) - A complete open source authentication solution for Next.js applications.
 It is designed from the ground up to support Next.js and Serverless.
 - 🚀 [Apollo client and server](https://www.apollographql.com/) - Apollo is a great way to build your GraphQL stack.
 It comes with a great developer experience and a lot of features out of the box for querying, caching, and more.
-- 🤖 [Zeus](https://github.com/graphql-editor/graphql-zeus) + [GraphQL code generator](https://the-guild.dev/graphql/codegen) - Fully typed GraphQL everywhere
+- 🤖 [Zeus](https://github.com/graphql-editor/graphql-zeus) + [GraphQL Codegen](https://the-guild.dev/graphql/codegen) - Fully typed GraphQL everywhere
 - 😊 [Joy UI](https://mui.com/joy-ui/getting-started/overview/) - Joy UI is a library of beautifully designed React UI components built to spark joy in the development process.
-- 🌙 Dark / Light mode toggle - Toggle between light and dark mode with a single click.
+- 🌙 [Dark mode](https://mui.com/joy-ui/customization/dark-mode/) - Switch between light and dark mode with a single click.
-- 🍞 [React Hot Toast]() - The best toast in town.
+- 🍞 [React Hot Toast](https://github.com/timolins/react-hot-toast) - The best toast in town.
 Smoking hot React notifications.
 - 🌐 [i18next](https://www.i18next.com/) - The easiest way to translate your NextJs apps.
 - 🔍 [Next SEO](https://github.com/garmeeh/next-seo) - The easiest way to add SEO support to your Next.js app.
-- 📱 [Next PWA](
-- https://github.com/shadowwalker/next-pwa) - Zero config PWA plugin for Next.js, with workbox.
+- 📱 [Next PWA](https://github.com/shadowwalker/next-pwa) - Zero config PWA plugin for Next.js, with workbox.
 - 🪵 [Axiom logging](https://axiom.co/) - Send structured logs directly from your code and query, stream, & analyze.
 [Learn more](https://axiom.co/docs/integrations/nextjs).

 #### 🛠 Develop and test